fweller/os-manifesto/non-unix-distros.md

     - Draconian practices by Microsoft to spy on customers
     - Kernel is inefficient
     - Registry is just an awful idea
-    - Not POSIX compliant
+    - Not POSIX compliant, but WSL addresses this somewhat
-    - Was terrible for scripting, but now it uses Linux Subsystem for Windows which isn't half bad
+    - Was terrible for scripting, but now it uses WSL which is awesome
   - Versions of Windows and my opinion on them
-    - 1 , 2 - never touched them
+    - 1 and 2 - never touched them
     - 3 - Used at work, it was awful.  crashed all the time.  looked awful.
     - 95 - Used at work, it was slightly less awful than 3
     - 98 - Used at work, it was slightly less awful than 95